 Toothpaste and Orange LSD: What People Claim

 Toothpaste and orange LSD: does this even exist?
 Yes!
 Sounds insane?
-Well, think cheap ghetto LSD!
+Well, think cheap DIY LSD!
 Basically, you can coat an orange peel with fluoride toothpaste, wrap it, and leave it in a hot, humid place, where mold will grow fast.
 After a few weeks, you can try to burn the mold off, and apparently, the residue gives you homemade acid.

 What Is Fluoride?